-Eclipse requires that you create a Make Target for each target in the makefile in order to execute the various commands.
+Eclipse requires that a Make Target be created for each target in the makefile in order to execute the various commands.
 To do this, first check that your Make Targets view is visible by using the Window menu and selecting Show View followed by Make Targets.
-The Make Targets view will be located on the far right of the screen, as shown below.
+The Make Targets view will be located on the far right of the screen, as shown in Figure 8.